svendp1988/eurder/self-eval-eurder.md

 - [x] The functional requirements are implemented
  - [x] The requirements are tested with Postman
  - [x] The requirements are unit tested
- - [ ] The requirements are integration tested
+ - [ ] The requirements are integration tested -> unittested + tested with postman
  - [x] Proper logging is setup
- - [ ] I did a "codereview" of my own code before declaring it "done".
+ - [x] I did a "codereview" of my own code before declaring it "done".
 ### Comments:
 ## Story 8
 - [x] The functional requirements are implemented
  - [x] The requirements are tested with Postman
  - [x] The requirements are unit tested
- - [ ] The requirements are integration tested
+ - [ ] The requirements are integration tested -> unittested + tested with postman
  - [x] Proper logging is setup
- - [ ] I did a "codereview" of my own code before declaring it "done".
+ - [x] I did a "codereview" of my own code before declaring it "done".
 ### Comments:
 ## Nice-To-Have stories
  - [ ] Story 4